18 Mar, 2020

 The easiest way to make a claim is to use our online claim form.
-Alternatively, you or your client can email [email protected] Our claims team is extremely busy at the moment, so please allow up to five working days for a response.
+Alternatively, you or your client can email [email protected].
+Our claims team is currently experiencing more enquiries than usual, so please allow up to five working days for a response.

 We know that many of our intermediaries choose to get in touch with us via telephone and post.
 However, as we have limited access to our head office, we would like to encourage our intermediaries to contact us via email, where possible on:

 You are welcome to contact us via telephone – however, due to the increase in phone queries, you may need to wait longer than usual.
 For your information, our opening hours can be seen below:

 Monday to Thursday: 9am – 5pm